Overtime Rule Changes that Apply to Maine Employers

 As a first step, employers should review the job duties currently being performed by their employees—not only job titles or job descriptions—who fall into the salary range between the old and new exempt thresholds.
 Employers who have questions are encouraged to reach out to their employment compliance advisors.

-The minimum salary requirement is $576.93 as of January 1, 2018, for exempting a worker from overtime is only one factor in determining whether a worker is exempt from overtime under federal or state law.
+As of January 1, 2023, the minimum salary amount is $796.17 per week or $41,401 per year for exempting a worker from overtime.
+This is only one of the factors used in determining whether a worker is exempt from overtime under federal or state law.
 The duties of each worker must be considered as part of this analysis.
 Failure to adhere to both requirements—meeting the duties test and the weekly salary threshold—will result in violations of both federal or state law or of one jurisdiction or the other depending on the discrepancies in the laws.

 Most employers face making some compensation changes.
 A plan to meet these challenges should include: conducting an internal analysis of exempt positions, identifying options, and implementing a plan to minimize negative effects on employee relations, direct payroll costs, indirect administrative costs, and general operations.
 Routinely communicating with employees about what changes are being considered is encouraged.